wtsi-hgi/irobot/irobot/precache/README.md

   * Raise an interrupt to alert the requestor that the fetching job has been submitted, with an estimated completion time (if possible).

-  When data is available (or partially available) and a data request is
+  When data is available and a data request is made:
-  made:

   * Update the entity's last access time.